Aquerr/ClientInspector/README.md

 **If you find any issues while using **Client Inspector** or you want to share your thoughts on what could be added, post them at [Github](https://github.com/Aquerr/ClientInspector/issues)**

+**You can also make a PR with a new feature yourself, help is always appreciated!**

 **If you enjoy using Client Inspector, give this repo a star!**

 ## Links